joncursi/cheddur-whitepaper/whitepaper.md

 reliant they tend to be on the opinions (reviews) of others.
-4. Generally speaking, the experts and innovators in the cryptocurrency space---those with the wisdom and experience to produce the highest-quality, most unbiased reviews---have not been properly incentivized in order for them to spend the time and energy doing so.
+4. Generally speaking, the experts and innovators in the cryptocurrency space---those with the wisdom and experience to produce the highest-quality, most unbiased reviews---have not been properly incentivized to do so.

 ## Conclusions